Consider this first contact between my tech art blog and the outside world. Hopefully this won't be the last post on here...

 I started the project of building this site with the goal of having some space for me to put the result - and sometimes the journey to the result - of the work that I do in my spare time.
 Part of the reason is to encourage myself to take those projects to a point where they actually end up as something tangible and viewable, and perhaps down the line some of the things I post about will end up helping someone out there create some really cool stuff.

 Making my own Python driven site

-Compared to future posts on here, I will be very brief on the technical aspects of the project, since I don't plan on having any focus on web development in particular on this site, but I'll include it since I count this as one of my one week projects, even though this took a bit more than a week.
+Compared to future posts on here, I will be very brief on the technical aspects of the project, since I don't plan on having any focus on web development in particular on this site, but I'll include it since I count this as one of my one week studies, as the site emerged from one, even though this took a bit more than a week.

 ( more on those projects in later posts )

 All in all a fun project where I got to explore the networking side of Python, database interaction and some code management for this sort of smaller hobby-scale web development project.
 I expect there to be loads of changes depending on how I end up using this site, and maybe it'll just crash and burn. ¯\_(ツ)_/¯